tguild/vehicle_signal_specification/README.md

 and its Remote Vehicle Interaction expert group.

 # BROWSE JSON VEHICLE SIGNAL SPECIFICATION
-A variant of the vehicle data specification is checked in as ```vss_$VERSION.json```, where ```$VERSION``` is the content of the ```VERSION``` file.
+A variant of the vehicle signal specification is checked in as ```vss_$VERSION.json```, where ```$VERSION``` is the content of the ```VERSION``` file.